adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 If the browser lacks `Object.create`, the fallback is a slightly more complex/older implementation, which many browsers support.
 It is important to note, there is no need to recreate the entire standard and the function leans on feature detection to provide the most performant, up-to-date standards where possible.

-### 3.2 Problem: I want to create an object
+### 3.3 Creating a new object

 What if you wanted to create an object?
 This question is surprisingly more involved than it first appears.
+There are lots of options:

 	// this creates you a new object var myObj = {};